 Try ALERA Free

 Not sure yet?
 ALERA's free tier lets you explore the Smart Bio and Fan CRM without commitment.
-When you're ready to distribute, upgrade to Plus or Pro and experience the full Artist Cockpit.
+Keep your current distributor for streaming, and use ALERA to build direct fan relationships and sell music at full price.